minerjed/cake_wallet/README.md

 * Send, receive, and store XHV and all xAssets like xUSD, xEUR, xAG, etc.

+### XCasj Specific Features

+* Send, receive, and store XCASH and all xAssets like xUSD, xEUR, xAG, etc.

 # Monero.com by Cake Wallet for Android and iOS

 ## Open Source Monero-Only Wallet